-Not only will your laps help ReachOut support all young people in Australia to be happy and well, but there are some great benefits for you, too.
+Not only will your laps help ReachOut support better mental health and wellbeing for all young people, but there are some great benefits for you, too.

 Swimming laps is a great way to get your body moving and your heart pumping.
 It’s low-impact, uses your whole body, and is a helluva lot more relaxing than sweating away in a spin class for an hour.